Have you ever noticed how some of us seem to struggle with a history of unhealthy relationships?

 Understanding where our attachment style comes from

 This is a big step towards achieving a secure attachment style.
 Researching the different attachment styles or consulting a professional to find out what your attachment style is can help you start to work out the bad habits and patterns that come along with that style.
 On top of that, talking through your childhood experiences and figuring out which ones have contributed to the way you interact with adults can be very helpful.
+Reflecting on your past relationships can also reveal recurring patterns and emotional dynamics, helping you identify your specific attachment style and how it influences your current relationships.

 You can start this process by writing down some things from your childhood and going over your experiences with a professional who can help you to address and trauma from your childhood.